-It shall be the duty of the Chair of each town committee to send to the Secretary of the State Central Committee, on forms furnished by the State Central Committee, a list of the delegates to each convention duly chosen from that Chair's town, properly attested by the Democratic Registrar of Voters or, in the event of the Registrar's absence, by the Town Chair with the express approval of the State Chair.
-Such list shall be delivered, whether by paper or electronically, no later than the one hundred thirty-second (132nd) day proceeding the day of the primary for such state or district office.
+It shall be the duty of the Chair of each town committee to send to the Secretary of the State Central Committee, on forms furnished by the State Central Committee, a list of the delegates to each convention duly chosen from his or her town, properly attested by the Democratic Registrar of Voters or, in the event of his or absence, by the Town Chair only with the express approval of the State Chair.
+Such list shall be delivered, whether by paper or electronically, no later than the one hundred thirty-second day proceeding the day of the primary for such state or district office.